 ENERI developed and organised two boot camp activities, one for research ethics and one for research integrity.
 The boot camp for RIO members was held in Rome (April 2018), the one for REC members in Prague (March 2019).

 Which kind of trainings do RIO and REC members need?

-ENERI started with research ethics and research integrity boot camps activities.
 ENRIO and EUREC members are not only dealing with allegations of research misconduct or doing ethics reviews but also with raising awareness concerning research integrity and ethics through training activities.
-In the United States local research integrity officers (RIOs) have been offered specific training by the Office of Research Integrity (ORI).
-Since for instance collected data and material in an investigation in US are also used as legitimate evidence in court, the requirements in procedures are different compared to European standards or procedures for investigations.
-ENERI wants to establish similar RIO boot camps although with a European focus thus taking into account the local circumstances.
-Similarly, REC boot camps are planned for 2019.
-Also according to RE, there are many training opportunities – including online courses – available in the US for REC members.
-A European/African online programme is established with TREE-eLearning: https://elearning.trree.org/.
+In the United States local research integrity officers have been offered specific training by the Office of Research Integrity (ORI).
+Since for instance collected data and material in an investigation in the US are also used as legitimate evidence in court, the requirements in procedures are different compared to European standards or procedures for investigations.
+Also, according to RE, there are many training opportunities – including online courses – available in the US for REC members.
+A European/African online programme is established with TREE-eLearning.
 But a broad and systematic training programme in research ethics for those who will become an expert in ethical reviews and that is not only restricted to medical research is still missing or only selectively available.
-Therefore ENERI will test a specific REC Boot Camp version.
+Therefore, ENERI developed and tested specific RIO and REC Boot Camp acvtivities.